 - Development and evaluation of patient-tailored healthcare strategies (personalized medicine)

 - Oncotyrol - Center for Personalized Cancer Medicine

-- Translating research results into public health guidance and implementing science into practice to improve the health of individuals and populations
+- Translating research results into public health guidance and converting science into practice to improve the health of individuals and populations

 - Public Health

 - Medical Decision Making and Clinical Guideline Development

 - Evidence-Based Medicine

 - Systematic Reviews / Meta-Analysis / Indirect Treatment Comparison